Important Please Note

 Accommodation: Alexis Park or similar, Las Vegas

-- In Las Vegas we enjoy a city tour that takes us to some of the quirky things that epitomises this city, as well as learn about some of its colourful history.
+- In Las Vegas you will enjoy a city tour that will unveil some of the quirky things that epitomise this city, you'll also learn about some of its colourful history.

-- There is time for some last-minute bargain shopping and relax by a pool before nights out on the town amidst the bright lights, casinos and world-class shows.
+- There is time for some last-minute bargain shopping and a relax by a pool before a night out on the town amidst the bright lights, casinos and world-class shows.

 Day 13: Los Angeles